open/close all folders

 - Benevolent Precursors: They may be thoroughly neglectful on the heroes' plane of existence, but SG-1 season nine reveals they've been active on their own level for quite some time keeping the humans of the Milky Way and Pegasus hidden from the Ori.

-- I Have Many Names / No Name Given: What they called themselves remains unknown.
+- I Have Many Names: Overlapping with No Name Given, because what they called themselves remains unknown.
 The Ori called them the Alterans, meaning "Others".
 The inhabitants of Pegasus knew them as the Lanteans.
 Everyone else called them the Ancients.

 - Neglectful Precursors: Oh.
 My.
 Gawd.
 So much so they got their own folder on the trope page.